mgmerino/cpu-ruststats/README.md

 # 🚀 CPU Stats Monitor

 A set of Rust tools for monitoring CPU usage and system temperatures, designed to be used with i3blocks/i3status.
-Keep an eye on your system's performance with style! 😎

 ## ✨ Features